For Your Own Special Sweetheart: Writing and recording

 Prior to their deal with Atlantic Records, Jawbox had wanted to record with producer Ted Niceley, being fans of his work with fellow Washington, D.C. band Fugazi.
 According to Kim Coletta, "[p]reviously, Ted had been out of our budget.
 He had a reputation for being very detail-oriented, but he was always professional and cordial.
 We knew [after the deal with Atlantic] we would have time and money to record."

-This was the band's first time working with a click track, which necessitated more recording time than they were used to.
+According to drummer Zach Barocas, his parts on "Cooling Card", "Savory" and "Reel" were influenced by Manu Katché's drumming on Peter Gabriel's 1986 album So, stating that "these songs all feature variations on the 'In Your Eyes' beat."

+The recording of For Your Own Special Sweetheart was the band's first time working with a click track, which necessitated more recording time than they were used to.
+According to singer-guitarist J. Robbins, Nicely was "extremely meticulous", and "in a very supportive way, really took us apart, and we had a real reckoning with all the things that we couldn't see about how we were performing and presenting our songs.
+It was a huge education in the mechanics of our playing and in the mechanics of putting a record together."
+While the band tried to record entire songs live, Robbins has stated that all guitar parts had to be re-recorded and "some of the songs were just tracked in sections", a process he describes as "very intense."

+Robbins played his Mexican Fender Telecaster through a Hiwatt head on the album.
+According to Robbins, that amplifier head, which was "from the terrible era when Roland owned Hiwatt", was prone to malfunction, which resulted in a "ear-burningly scratchy and noisy" guitar sound.
+Singer-guitarist Bill Barbot played a Schecter guitar through a Marshall JCM800 amp, while Barocas played a Ludwig kit with Zildjian cymbals.

 Atlantic Records tried to persuade the band to re-record Novelty track "Static" for the album, but Barocas refused.
 Since he joined after Novelty, he insisted that the release should be made up entirely of music written by the band's current line-up.

 Reception

 The album received very positive reviews upon release.
 Greg Kot called the album "the quartet's punchiest record yet, surpassing in blowtorch clarity the group's earlier releases on Fugazi's Dischord label."
 He praised Ted Niceley's production, writing that it "puts a vicious gleam on Jawbox's rhythm section, particularly Kim Coletta's power-tool bass."
 He concluded by calling it "music of intelligence and intensity, superbly recorded."